HackXIt/SLM-Study-Project/doc/testing.md

 The `reset` feature is supposed to **reset** the current message to a <u>default message</u> of the server.
 We adapted the requirement a little bit, which is why we also added an API path for a `default` message, so we can make sure that there's a message to begin with, without requiring the implementation of `set`.

-Since the state of the webpage stays the same throughout test execution, we needed to set a test execution order, otherwise one test might affect the success of another.

 ## GetMessageResetTest

 This testcase verifies the existence and functionality of the API-path `/api/message/reset` by expecting a response of `200` when calling it with the `MockMvc` client.